South Africa to pay $5.25 a dose for AstraZeneca vaccine from India's SII | Health

 Health department Deputy Director-General Anban Pillay told Reuters that SII's price was based on South Africa's status as an upper-middle-income country under a World Bank classification.
 The price is higher than the $3 a dose that South Africa and other countries on the continent are due to pay for the same vaccine under an African Union (AU) arrangement, and the 2.5 euros ($3.03) per dose European Union countries have agreed to pay.

 South Africa is hosting clinical trials of the vaccine developed by AstraZeneca in partnership with Oxford University, raising questions about the higher price it will be paying.
-Its public finances were already under huge strain before the pandemic and have deteriorated markedly since it recorded its first COVID-19 case in March 2020.
-The SII, one of several manufacturers making the AstraZeneca vaccine, declined to comment when contacted by Reuters.
+Its public finances were already under huge strain before the pandemic and have deteriorated sharply since it recorded its first COVID-19 case in March 2020.
+SII, a major manufacturer of the AstraZeneca vaccine, declined to comment when contacted by Reuters.

+AstraZeneca said it could not confirm pricing details and declined to comment further.
+The London-listed pharmaceutical company has said it will not profit from the vaccine during the pandemic, but a report in the Financial Times in October said the firm can declare when it considers the pandemic to have ended in its deals.

+Fatima Hassan, head of the Health Justice Initiative, a South African organisation focused on health rights and inequality, said there needed to be more transparency about the terms of AstraZeneca's agreement with SII.
+"It's definitely unjust and unfair," she said, referring to the price of $5.25 a dose.
+"South Africa can't regulate its own prices because it is desperate to save lives and there is huge pressure from the public to secure doses."

 He added that South Africa would try to negotiate a lower price if it procured more doses from SII but that it had been told $5.25 a dose was the standard global price for upper-middle-income countries.
 The health department announced the SII deal this month after being criticised by local scientists and trade unions for moving too slowly to acquire vaccines.